entroform/stack-up.js/README.md

 stackup.config.numberOfColumns = 3;
 stackup.config.resizeDebounceDelay = 350;

-// This method allows you to modify how each item is moved or animated. stackup.config.moveItem: function(item, left, top, callback) {
+// This function allows you to modify how each item is moved or animated. stackup.config.moveItem: function(item, left, top, callback) {
   item.style.left = left + "px";
   item.style.top = top + "px";
-  callback();
+  // The callback function is important! callback();
 };